dayuoba/caporal/README.md

 # Caporal

-a remote api server for schedule docker jobs.
+a remote api server for scheduling docker jobs.

 this can work with [dotam](https://github.com/deoops-net/dotam) smoothly